Unraveling Gluon TMDs in $J/\psi$ and Pion production at the EIC: Introduction

 The $J/\psi$ meson is the lightest meson consisting of charm and anti-charm quarks.
 Because of its small mass, it can be produced abundantly in the collider experiments. $J/\psi$ has similar quantum numbers as the photon and can decay into $l^+l^-$ with a branching ratio of about $6\%$.
 Three models have been widely used to describe the $J/\psi$ formation, namely color-singlet model (CSM) \cite{Braaten_1996}, non-relativistic QCD (NRQCD) \cite {BodwinPhysRevD.51.1125} and color evaporation model (CEM)\cite{AMUNDSON1997323}.
 The most widely used framework is the NRQCD approach for $J/\psi$ production, which is an effective field theory that offers a systematic approach to understand the heavy-quarkonium production and its decay.
 In the NRQCD framework, a heavy-quark pair is produced initially either in color singlet (CS) or color octet (CO) configuration with a definite quantum number.
 Later, the heavy-quark pair hadronizes into physical $J/\psi$ via exchanging soft gluons through a non-perturbative mechanism, which is encoded in the so-called long-distance matrix elements (LDMEs) \cite{KniehlPhysRevLett.106.022003}.
 Calculation within NRQCD typically involves a double expansion, both in terms of the strong coupling constant $\alpha_s$ and the average velocity $v$ of the heavy quark within the quarkonium rest frame.
 This expansion scheme is particularly effective for the charmonium and bottomonium states, where $v^2$ is approximately $0.3$ and $0.1$, respectively.
 Semi-inclusive $J/\psi$ production is known to be a prominent channel to probe gluon TMDs \cite{GRMAMARVPhysRevD.85.094013,RSKRMAPhysRevD.98.014007,Mukherjee2017}.
-In the large transverse momentum region, $J/\psi$ production is described in collinear factorization framework, whereas in the low transverse momentum region, TMD factorization is expected to hold.
+In the large transverse momentum region, $J/\psi$ production is described in the collinear factorization framework.
+In the low transverse momentum region, TMD factorization is expected to hold.
 In the intermediate region, the results from these two formalisms should match.
-It has been shown that the TMD factorized description of the process needs the inclusion of smearing effects in the form of TMD shape functions, a perturbative tail of which can be calculated through matching procedure \cite{Fleming2020,Echevarria2019,Boer2023}.
+It has been shown that the TMD factorized description of the process needs the inclusion of smearing effects in the form of TMD shape functions, a perturbative tail of which can be calculated through a matching procedure \cite{Fleming2020, Echevarria2019, Boer2023}.
+In \cite{Echevarria:2024idp}, the TMD factorization has been proven for the semi-inclusive electroproduction of $J/\psi$ in small transverse momentum region, with the incorporation of TMD shape functions.
 In addition, gluon TMDs can also be probed in back-to-back production of $J/\psi$ and photon \cite{Chakrabarti:2022rjr}, $J/\psi$-jet production \cite{DAlesio:2019qpk, Kishore:2022ddb, Kishore:2019fzb,maxia2024azimuthal}, and the production of heavy-quark pairs or dijets \cite{Boer:2011, Pisano:2013cya, Efremov:2017iwh} at the Electron-Ion Collider (EIC).
 These investigations focus on measuring the transverse momentum imbalance of the produced pairs, basically, in these processes, the transverse momentum of the pair ($q_T$) is typically smaller than the individual transverse momentum ($K_{\perp}$).
-By varying the invariant mass of the final state particles, the scale evolution of the gluon TMDs can be investigated.
-For such processes, an anlaytic form of the TMD shape function is still to be investigated through matching.
-Azimuthal asymmetries have also been explored in different processes, including $J/\psi$ production \cite{Kishore:2018ugo, Kishore:2021vsm, DAlesio:2021yws, DAlesio:2020eqo, Rajesh:2018qks}, photon pair production \cite{Qiu:2011}, and Higgs boson-jet production \cite{Boer:2014lka} at the Large Hadron Collider (LHC).
+By varying the total invariant mass of the final state pair, the gluon TMDs can be probed at different scales.
+Azimuthal asymmetries have been explored in different processes, including $J/\psi$ production \cite{Kishore:2018ugo, Kishore:2021vsm, DAlesio:2021yws, DAlesio:2020eqo, Rajesh:2018qks}, photon pair production \cite{Qiu:2011}, and Higgs boson-jet production \cite{Boer:2014lka} at the Large Hadron Collider (LHC).
+As discussed in Ref.\cite{delCastillo:2020omr,Kang:2020xgk}, a new soft function is required for TMD factorized cross-section for both dijet and heavy-meson pair production in DIS process.